What To Know

 Step 3: Type AirScreen into the search bar, and when it pops up, Get it.

 Step 4: Once installed, launch the app.
-From here you can choose to read the tutorials or simply skip them.
+From here you can follow the on-screen instructions or simply skip when prompted to the below step.

 Step 5: Then, you must enable the app’s AirPlay function.